geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^43]: <span class="smallcaps">Richard</span> declared that unless his whole life had proved him incapable of such an action, it was useless to assert his innocence.

+[^44]: The daughter of Turenne married Talleyrand, Count of Perigord.
+I cannot help being interested in the early annals of houses, which have since so largely influenced the fortunes of the world.